 Magicard 300 vs Magicard 600: Which one is right for you?

 So, Magicard 300 vs Magicard 600.
 Which one wins?
 Both these printers are great for those needing to produce large volumes of cards.
-When it comes to price, the 600 comes in at around £350 more than the 300 (before any options are added).
+When it comes to price, the Magicard 300 costs from £699.99 ex.
+VAT, while the 600 costs from £1,045.

 The good news is that if you purchase either a 300 or 600, you’ll benefit from a free upgrade to a dual-sided machine.
 This allows you to print on both sides of the card in a single print run should you require it, saving you time and money on consumables in the long run.

 However, it is capable of creating more detailed cards in a shorter space of time.
 Its added customisable HoloKote options also make it the better product from a security perspective.
 Add to that its wifi capability and it is, without doubt, a more sophisticated machine.

 That said, they are both great for schools, medium-sized businesses and a range of other organisations.
 You’ll have to weigh up whether or not those features could benefit you in the longer term.

 We hope this comparison guide has been of use.
 Don’t hesitate to call our experts on 0800 988 2095 should you require more information on either of these Magicard printers.